LilianaK/235_Web/235-project-1-content.md

 A character will taunt Temuwehat at the beginning of the game, questioning his power.
 However, it will also slip in the player controls in their dialogue.
 It's a simple game that doesn't require a lot of skills to learn, though, and should be fairly intuitive.

 ## About the Developer
-Liliana Klein, Bachelor of Science in Game Design & Development.
+"Return of the Crimson King" by Liliana Klein, Bachelor of Science in Game Design & Development.
 Skilled at writing and design, and proficient in the fields of programming and 3D Modeling.